Ça Ira: Modern adaptations

 A bloodier sight you have never seen!

 The Edith Piaf version is featured in the opening scenes of Ridley Scott's 2023 film Napoleon.

 In an opening scene of the novel What Is to Be Done? by Nikolay Chernyshevsky, the protagonist Vera Pavlovna is shown singing a song with ça ira in the refrain, accompanied by a paraphrase outlining the struggle for a socialist utopian future.
 The 1875 French translator "A.T." produced a four-stanza version on the basis of the paraphrase, which was reproduced in full by Benjamin Tucker in his translation.

 The 2024 Summer Olympics opening ceremony in Paris, France, was titled Ça Ira.
 As part of the ceremony, heavy metal band Gojira, alongside French-Swiss mezzo-soprano Marina Viotti, played a version of the song.
 Officially named "Mea Culpa (Ah! Ça ira!)", their performance took place from the windows of the Conciergerie.
-This rendition of "Ça Ira" went on to win the award for Best Metal Performance at the 67th Grammy Awards.
-They once again performed the song at Back to the Beginning.
+This rendition of "Ça ira" went on to win the award for Best Metal Performance at the 67th Grammy Awards.
+They once again performed the song at the 2025 concert Back to the Beginning in Birmingham, England.